Agoric/documentation/main/REPL/timerServices.md

 - `delaySecs` `{ RelativeTime }`
 - `interval` `{ RelativeTime }`
 - Returns: `{ Notifier<Timestamp> }`

-**tyg todo: Is this supposed to be here, or should it be over in the ZCF API and seat methods? **

 Creates and returns a `Notifier` object.
 It repeatedly delivers updates at times that are a multiple of the passed in `interval` value, with the first update happening